arpinfidel/messie-messenger/README.md

 ## Architecture

-Messie Messenger spans a web frontend, a Go backend, and containerized infrastructure.
+Messie Messenger spans a web frontend, a Go backend, a Flutter mobile/desktop client, and containerized infrastructure.

 - **Frontend**: Svelte + Vite + Tailwind, with Matrix connectivity via `matrix-js-sdk`.
 See `frontend/README.md` for implementation notes.
 - **Backend**: Go (Chi) with PostgreSQL and OpenAPI-defined endpoints.
 See `backend/README.md`.
 - **API Gateway**: nginx proxy for `/api` and the SPA.
+- **Mobile/Desktop**: Flutter application backed by a shared Rust core exposed through `flutter_rust_bridge`.
 - **Orchestration**: Docker Compose templates for development and production topologies.

 ## Development Setup